Ghsjulian/talk-tuie/README.md

 ## About This Project

-**This is a mini facebook social networking project developed by using MERN STACK technology.
-This is really awesome and cool and it's actually behave like the Facebook.
-Such as user can create their own account and use it .
-A users can connect with other other users and make friends and he can post like and comment on others post.
-Once he create an account he can send request to a user and after being friends they can talk in messenger one to one in a private chat!
-I hope it is awesome project!!!
-You should use it once and thanks me later.**
+**This is a Networking project where users can create their new account connect with each others. they can talk in audio voice call. but this features isn't available now because i can't code anymore using my phone that's why but it's really awesome!**

 ---